PeterGrillot/figma-fetch/README.md

 # figma-fetch

-Fetch Figma File artboard as JSON
+Fetch Figma File artboard as JSON.
+You will need to organize and tweak if your Artboard looks diffent than the example shown below.

 ### Install